interviewcrew/hub/prompt_plan.md

 ### Prompt 10.2: API/Job to Trigger Transcription

 1. Modify the `POST /api/evaluations` endpoint (from Prompt 9.2):
+   - After successfully saving the `Evaluation`, it should check if a `recordingUrl` was included in the parent `Interview` record.
-   - After successfully saving the `Evaluation`, it should create a `Transcription` record with `status: 'Pending'`, linking it to the `evaluationId`, `candidateId`, and `interviewStepId`.
+   - If it was, it should create a `Transcription` record with `status: 'Pending'`, linking it to the `interviewId`.
    - Then, it should trigger a background job (or directly call a service function for now if background jobs aren't fully set up) to process this transcription.
 2. Create a new API endpoint `POST /api/transcriptions/process-pending` (or a function to be run by a background job system).
    - This job/endpoint should:
      - Find `Transcription` records with `status: 'Pending'`.
-     - For each, fetch the associated `Evaluation.googleMeetRecordingLink`.
+     - For each, fetch the associated `Interview.recordingUrl`.
      - Call `transcriptionService.transcribeAudioFromLink()`.
      - If successful: update `Transcription` record with `status: 'Complete'`, store `transcriptionData`.
-Update `Candidate.currentStatus` to "TranscriptionComplete (Step X)".
+Update `CandidateApplication.status` to "TranscriptionComplete".
      - If failed: update `Transcription` record with `status: 'Failed'`, store `errorMessage`.
-Update `Candidate.currentStatus` to "TranscriptionFailed (Step X)".
+Update `CandidateApplication.status` to "TranscriptionFailed".
 3. Write integration tests for the transcription triggering and processing logic (mocking the actual `transcribeAudioFromLink` call).

 ## Phase 11: Background Job System & Integrating Long-Running Tasks